celsobessa/oca-asynchronous-content-organizer/README.md

 	 * 													privileged or if the user non-privileged and there's no specificied
 	 * 													nopriv_function_name.
 Default value is (empty).
 	 *     @type array      $function_args				an array of arguments for the function specified by $function_name.
+	 * 													If your args are already an array, you must nest inside this array.
 	 *                                          		Default is value of array('') (an empty array).
 	 *     @type array      $function_output			The type of behavior the function specificed by $function_name has: does it echoes or does it return data?
 	 *                                          		Default is value of 'return'.